maldaranov/prime_list/README.md

 Application title: Prime List
 Written by: Maxim Aldaranov
-Description: the program finds the first n prime numbers where n is the number of prime numbers to find and is given by user.
+Description: the program finds the first n prime numbers where n is the upper limit of numbers to check for primality.
+The value n is given by user.